Explaining marketing attribution in today’s digital age

 Some of the challenges though: It’s not really representative of the buyer’s journey.
 We have lots of touch points in the buyer’s journey, so it can often be very misleading for those that don’t understand attribution if you’re only using a single-touch methodology.
 For example, if you’re only measuring the first touch, people might focus all of their investments in the thing that generates awareness.
 Or last touch, they only focused their investments on the thing that converts that journey.
 And so that’s often misleading when you’re presenting this information to your sales counterparts and other people within your organization as to why you’re making other investments if the data doesn’t point that way.
 So it’s really important to make sure that when you’re using a single-touch methodology, you don’t forget about all of the other touches in your journey.
 They’re great because they do give you some representation of what’s working, but there’s lots of other touch points that really should be measured.
 Thanks for stopping by, and see you soon.

-Multi-touch marketing attribution
+The multi-touch marketing attribution model

-Multi-touch attribution focuses on touchpoints throughout the journey based on the methodology you are using.
+Multi-touch attribution modeling focuses on touchpoints throughout the journey based on the methodology you are using.
 The multiple touchpoints ensures the data is more credible and gives marketers more accurate insight into how your marketing touches are contributing to the customer journey.

 Common multi-touch methodologies include: